 In 2001, I graduated from Eastmoor Academy High School in Columbus, Ohio as the sole valedictorian of my high school class.
 At the time, I thought I knew it all.
 I had taken intense AP courses and soaked up all of the knowledge my teachers gave me.
 I was ready to tackle the real world… or so I thought.
 Students learn a lot in high school.
 They discover how to solve complex equations, critically analyze classic novels, and understand the basics of biology.
 However, while subjects such as algebra and physics are important, many students would benefit from a high school curriculum with more of a real-world application.
+While some of these skills are best taught by parents, many can be incorporated into lessons in the classroom.
 Here are some of the things I wish I’d learned in high school:

 Basic Study Skills